Ninedeadeyes/Blood-Pit-2/README.md

 My version contain additional features such as

-1) My own artwork and music
+1) My own artwork and music including death music/artwork
 2) 'Death Grip' feature =  Build up 'rage' by your normal attack to deliver a deadly attack
 3) "Focus" feature = "Miss a turn to penetrate the armour of your enemies in the next turn.
 4) Ending with ending music